 Not too long ago, the premise of protecting data and practicing cybersecurity would have been the least essential aspect of running a business.
 Back then, business owners left the technological aspect exclusively to the IT department.

-Needless to say; however, times have changed- quite drastically.
+Needless to say; however, times have changed quite drastically.
 Bearing witness to the digitization of enterprises is the fact that a staggering 60% of all small businesses are targeted with cyberattacks, including the likes of social engineering and phishing attacks.

 Also, cybersecurity risks have increased exponentially with the rise in the number of connected devices, and the use of cloud computing.
 A survey conducted by IDG found that 28% of all enterprises use private clouds as the backbone of their IT infrastructure.
 Moreover, an analysis conducted by Cisco revealed that a whopping 83% of all traffic would rely on the cloud within three years, hence increasing the need for cybersecurity in enterprises even more.

-Although it might seem pretty obvious, the primary reason for the rise in cyberattacks is due to widespread digitalization of enterprises, that came along with the incorporation of technology into business.
+Although it might seem pretty obvious, the primary reason for the rise in cyberattacks is due to the widespread digitalization of enterprises, that came along with the incorporation of technology into business.

-As mentioned above, the rise in computing cloud services which have made file-sharing a piece of cake, have opened a horizon of new criminal possibilities for hackers all around.
+As mentioned above, the rise in computing cloud services, which have made file-sharing a piece of cake, has opened a horizon of new criminal possibilities for hackers all around.
 On one side of the spectrum, we’ve got ‘petty’ hackers that attack individual computers with ransomware, in hopes of making some cash.
 On the other end, however, some experienced hackers use an arsenal of criminal tactics to launch cyber warfare, on businesses as well as entire governments.

 To demonstrate the devastating impact that cybercrimes have had, one need only take Facebook as an example, which had over 540 million users data exposed on Amazon’s cloud computing services.